cuinjune/Ofelia/README.md

 ## Developing ofxOfelia
 You can help developing ofxOfelia on GitHub: https://github.com/cuinjune/ofxOfelia<br />
 Create an account, clone or fork the repo, then request a push/merge.<br />
-If you find any bugs or suggestions please log them to GitHub as well.
+Feel free to contact the [author](#author) if you have any questions or suggestions.

 ## Author
 Copyright (c) 2018 Zack Lee: <cuinjune@gmail.com><br />